 While Kanban was created to help with manufacturing, software development teams share many of the same goals, including wanting to increase their flow and throughput.
-Using some of the guiding principles of Kanban listed below, teams can often improve their efficiency and deliver value to their users faster.
+Using some of the guiding principles of Kanban, teams can improve their efficiency and deliver value to their users faster.

 Key Kanban principles

-Kanban helps a team focus on maintaining an agreed upon level of quality that must be met before the team can claim a piece of work as done.
-Stakeholders add requests to a backlog and then the team “pulls” work into their workflow as capacity becomes available.
+Kanban helps teams focus on maintaining an agreed-upon level of quality.
+This measure must be met before a team can claim a piece of work is done.
+To support this model, stakeholders do not push work upon teams that are alredy working at capacity.
+Instead, they add requests to a backlog that the team "pulls" into their workflow as capacity becomes available.

 Understanding the status of a software development team in terms of both process and progress can be challenging.
-People can more easily understand the current state of work if it is shown using a visual representation rather than a large list of work items, or a document describing the work being done.
+It is easier to understand the current state of work when progress is presented visually, as opposed to as a long list of work items or as a document.